Ayurvedic Treatment of Chronic Obstructive Pulmonary Disease (COPD)

 Following ayurvedic medicines help in COPD treatment.

 Sitopaladi Churna is a common ayurvedic remedy used in almost all types of respiratory diseases.
 It provides strength to the lungs.
 It eases breathing and reduces wheezing and chest congestion.
 It helps alleviating inflammation of linings of bronchial tubes.
 Furthermore, it is also a preventive and immuno-modulator ayurvedic mixture of herbs, which help stopping progress of COPD.

 Adhatoda Vasica (Vasa or Adulsa)

-Adhatoda Vasica (Vasa or Adulsa) is a good remedy for reducing associated infections and easing breathing.
+Adhatoda Vasica (Vasaka) or Adulsa is a good remedy for reducing associated infections and easing breathing.
 It is beneficial when sputum is thick, white, yellow or greenish.